-If you would like to speak to one of our Therapists and you are looking for Counselling in Burnley and surrounding areas, to help you decide if therapy is for you, then we are happy to provide a 30–minute consultation to you for free.
+If you would like to speak to one of our Therapists and you are looking for Counselling in Burnley and surrounding areas to help you decide if therapy is for you, then we are happy to provide a 30–minute consultation to you for free.

 Your first session

 The first session is an opportunity to meet your therapist and to decide if you feel comfortable continuing with them.
-It is also an opportunity for your therapist to get to know you and to understand your reasons for coming to therapy.
+It is also an opportunity for your therapist to get to know you and understand your reasons for coming to therapy.

 How can Psychotherapy help you?

-Psychotherapy can help people learn how to better cope with stress and manage their emotions.
-I can help people learn how to better communicate with others and build healthier relationships.
+Psychotherapy can help people learn how to cope better with stress and manage their emotions.
+I can help people learn how to communicate better with others and build healthier relationships.
 I also help people learn how to understand themselves better and make positive changes in their lives.

 Counselling/psychotherapy is a confidential, collaborative, therapeutic relationship between a client and a counsellor/psychotherapist.
 The aim of counselling/psychotherapy is to support the client in achieving a more fulfilling and satisfying life.